DavePearce/Homepage/content/blog/2023/dafny_as_method.md

 }
 ```

-In this case, Dafny does not recognise this as tail recursive and,
+Dafny does not recognise this as tail recursive and, hence, generates
-hence, generates (very roughly speaking) the following Java:
+(very roughly speaking) the following Java:

 ```java
 BigInteger FromBytes(bytes: List<Byte>) {